The National Museum of American ReligionUnderstand America As You Never Have Before.

 Discover

-Appreciate the history of religious freedom and the responsibility we share, regardless of one’s personal faith or feelings toward religion generally, to cherish, protect and buttress it
+AppreciateAppreciate the long history of religious freedom, including its expansions and contractions, and the responsibility we share, regardless of one’s personal faith or feelings toward religion generally, to protect, preserve, and perfect it.

-Examine religion and religious freedom in America through an honest engagement with their history, purpose, and use
+ExamineExamine religion and the idea of religious freedom in America through an honest engagement with their histories, purposes, and uses.

 Understand

-Understand the complexities arising from religious freedom and the resulting capacity for significant religious diversity
+Understand the complexities arising from religious freedom and the resulting capacity for significant religious diversity.

-Explore a vibrant, inviting, immersive and interactive museum in which to experience the role of religion in America and the freedom that fuels it
+ExploreExplore a vibrant, inviting, immersive and interactive museum in which to experience the role of religion in America.

-Challenge one’s understanding of the history and impact of religion and religious freedom on America, and America on religion and religious freedom
+ChallengeChallenge one’s understanding of the history and impact of religion on America and America on religion, which includes the establishment of the idea of religious freedom as a governing principle in the United States.

 FAQ